Affine-Invariant Global Non-Asymptotic Convergence Analysis of BFGS under Self-Concordance: Numerical Experiments

 The convergence paths for the cubic problem are shown in Figure~\ref{fig:1} for various problem dimensions $d$.
 Initially, the performance of BFGS is worse than that of the first-order gradient descent and accelerated gradient descent methods.
 However, after approximately $d$ iterations, BFGS significantly outperforms the first-order methods.
 Notably, for this problem, the performance of BFGS with $B_0 = I$ and $B_0 = cI$ are nearly identical.
 Figure~\ref{fig:2} shows the convergence paths for the logistic loss across different problem dimensions $d$.
 Initially, BFGS performs similarly to first-order methods, but after several iterations, it outperforms them.
 Notably, in this experiment, BFGS with $B_0 = cI$ outperforms BFGS with $B_0 = I$.
-Check Appendix~\ref{add_experiments} for additional numerical experiments.
+We also compared the performance of these different optimization methods with respect to the number of gradient evaluations and the time in seconds.
+Please check Figure~\ref{fig:7} and Figure~\ref{fig:8} in Appendix~\ref{add_experiments} and any other additional numerical experiments.

+Moreover, we display the step sizes selected at each iteration by the inexact line search in the BFGS method in Figure~\ref{fig:3}.
+We observe that the step sizes are initially very small, then gradually increase, and after approximately $d$ iterations, they stabilize at 1 for nearly all subsequent iterations.
+This confirms our theoretical analysis: BEGS enters the superlinear convergence phase after about $d$ iterations, and there are only limited iterations where the unit step size didn't satisfy the weak Wolfe condition as proved in Lemma~\ref{lem:bad_set}.

+Finally, in Figure~\ref{fig:4}, we compare the performance of BFGS, GD, and AGD under a transformation matrix $A$ chosen to be a non-singular ill-conditioned matrix.
+We observe that the convergence trajectory of BFGS with this transformation is identical to that of the vanilla BFGS method, consistent with the affine invariance of quasi-Newton methods proved in Proposition~\ref{BFGS_affine}.
+In contrast, the performance of GD and AGD degrades significantly under the transformation matrix, since first-order methods do not possess the affine-invariance property.